ssmirr/appdev-chapters/continuous-delivery.md

 ![](/assets/continuous-delivery-3-stages.png)

-One immediate benefit of grouping the apps together in a Pipeline is that, once you're fully confident in a change, you can [promote your staging app's slug](https://devcenter.heroku.com/articles/pipelines#promoting) directly to the production app, which speeds up deployment.
+One immediate benefit of grouping the apps together in a Pipeline is that, once you're fully confident in a change, you can [promote your staging app's slug](https://devcenter.heroku.com/articles/pipelines#promoting) directly to the production app.
+This results in a faster deployment, in some cases with less downtime, than `git push production main`.

 ## Review Apps